MAA103 - Accounting for Decision Making

 |Scheduled learning activities - campus||

-This introductory course teaches students how to use accounting information to make appropriate business decisions.
-Students will learn to apply the fundamental concepts of double-entry accounting to record transactions, prepare financial reports, and to analyse and interpret their meaning.
-Students learn to use management accounting budgets and planning techniques, and will consider contemporary issues such as the role of ethics and the use of Integrated Reporting.
+This introductory course teaches you how to use accounting information to make appropriate business decisions.
+You will learn to apply the fundamental concepts of double-entry accounting to record transactions, prepare financial reports, and to analyse and interpret their meaning.
+You will learn to use management accounting budgets and planning techniques, and will consider contemporary issues such as the role of ethics and the use of Integrated Reporting.

 Unit Fee Information